-Over the past few months, I’ve been attending a number of U.S. conferences with big-name speakers from the industry-side of filmmaking (e.g. producers, sales agents, financial experts, distributors, etc.).
+Over the past few years, I’ve been attending U.S. & international film markets with big-name speakers from streaming services, studios, and the indie world.
 Here are their top tips, distilled into a business guide for creatives who are making independent films.
-If you’d like to add to this guide, email me your ideas and I’ll incorporate them with attribution.

 CHOOSING A PROJECT